 "The term AHANA [ALANA] is not degrading, inaccurate, or stereotypical.
 It is creative, unique, and symbolic of pride.
 AHANA [ALANA] was not developed to segregate its members from the remainder of the Campus community.
 It was developed to unite its members for the good of all and to inspire cultural awareness and destroy the void among students of different racial backgrounds.
 We do not want to feel 'minor'."

 The above words and feelings were presented to the Boston College Board of Trustees [in 1978] by several undergraduate students arguing that "minority" was an offensive and unacceptable term when applied to people of color.
 Dr. Donald Brown, then-director of the Office of AHANA Student Programs at Boston College, developed the acronym AHANA.
-At Canisius College, with the substitution of "Latinx" for Hispanic, AHANA became ALANA.
+At Canisius University, with the substitution of "Latinx" for Hispanic, AHANA became ALANA.
 This change resulted from the fact that many people consider themselves Latino/a rather than Hispanic.

 To date, over 50 American colleges and universities have adopted the AHANA or ALANA acronym.

 Above information from then-Black Issues in Higher Education, article by Dr. Donald Brown, April 1989.